 (B) define and explain sponsorship issues; (C) categorize costs associated with a sponsorship; (D) identify types of sponsorship sales and relationship development; (E) examine benefits of sponsorship opportunities; and (F) explain laws that may affect a sponsorship agreement.
-(18) The stu The student has an understanding of endorsement contracts.
+(18) The stu ident has an understanding of endorsement contracts.
 The student is expected to: (A) identify components of endorsement contracts; (B) discuss issues related to celebrity behavior on endorsements; and (C) research the rationale for a business to engage in endorsement contracts.
-(19) The stu e student understands the importance of branding.
-The student is expected to: (A) define branding: (B) differentiate between types of brands; (C) identify examples of brand equity and brand extension in sports and entertainment; (D) explain the value in building a strong brand; and (E) determine the characteristics of a successful brand.
+(19) The stu ident understands the importance of branding.
+The student is expected to: (A) define branding; (B) differentiate between types of brands; (C) identify examples of brand equity and brand extension in sports and entertainment; (D) explain the value in building a strong brand; and (E) determine the characteristics of a successful brand.
 (20) The student understands the importance of licensing.
 The student is expected to: (A) define licensing: (B) distinguish between licensor and licensee; (C) explain the advantages and disadvantages of licensing; and (D) identify examples of licensing in sports and entertainment.
 (21) The student knows the effect the fan experience has on the success of a sports business.
-The student is expected to: (A) explain how promoting and implementing a positive fan experience impacts revenues; (B) describe situations that impact the fan experience; (C) describe the concept of the fan/spectator experience; (D) define the term game operations; (E) explain the role of game entertainment in the sports business; (F) define game attractiveness; (G) identify game involvement activities that enhance fan experience; and (H) create a game operations plan to increase game attractiveness.
-(22) e student understands the importance of effectively communicating information with customers, dia, and fans.
+The student student is expected to: (A) explain how promoting and implementing a positive fan experience impacts revenues; (B) describe situations that impact the fan experience; (C) describe the concept of the fan/spectator experience; (D) define the term game operations; (E) explain the role of game entertainment in the sports business; (F) define game attractiveness; (G) identify game involvement activities that enhance fan experience; and (H) create a game operations plan to increase game attractiveness.
+(22) adent understands the importance of effectively communicating information with customers, and fans.
 The student is expected to: (A) explain why communications in sports and entertainment are important; (B) understand issues that impact the business of sports and entertainment; (C) define media: (D) understand the importance of media rights; (E) define publicity;

-- (F) differentiate between publicity, public relations, media relations, and community relations; - (G) create a press release; - (H) create a press kit; and - (I) simulate a press conference. - The student understands the strategies of successful entertainment marketing.
+- (F) differentiate between publicity, public relations, media relations, and community relations; - (G) create a press release; - (H) create a press kit; and - (I) simulate a press conference. - (23) The student understands the strategies of successful entertainment marketing.
 The student is expected to: - (A) discuss the different kinds of entertainment distribution; - (B) identify strategies to market entertainment products; and - (C) explain the promotional value of entertainment awards.

 §130.387.
-Practicum in Marketing I (Two to Three Credits), Adopted 2015.
+Practicum in Marketing [1] (Two [to Three] Credits), Adopted 2015.

 - (a) General requirements.
 This course is recommended for students in Grades 11 and 12.
-Recommended Prerequisite: Principles of Business, Marketing, and Finance. - (1) A student shall be awarded two credits for successful completion of this course when the student participates in at least an average of 10 hours, but less than 15 hours, per week of a paid or unpaid, laboratory- or work-based application of previously studied knowledge and skill related to the Marketing Career Cluster. - (2) A student shall be awarded three credits for successful completion of this course when the student participates in an average of 15 hours per week of a paid or unpaid, laboratory- or work-based application of previously studied knowledge and skills related to the Marketing Career Cluster.
+Recommended Prerequisite: Principles of Business, Marketing, and Finance.
+Students shall be awarded two credits for successful completion of this course.
+A student may repeat this course once for credit provided that the student is experiencing different aspects of the industry and demonstrating proficiency in additional and more advanced knowledge and skills. - [(1) A student shall be awarded two credits for successful completion of this course when the student participates in at least an average of 10 hours, but less than 15 hours, per week of a paid or unpaid, laboratory or work based application of previously studied knowledge and skill related to the Marketing Career Cluster.] - (2) A student shall be awarded three credits for successful completion of this course when the student participates in an average of 15 hours per week of a paid or unpaid, laboratory or work based application of previously studied knowledge and skills related to the Marketing Career Cluster.